Heavier summer downpours with climate change

 The southern UK was chosen for this initial study as convective storms, which are responsible for delivering intense summer downpours, are more common in that area.
 In addition we are interested in examining urban effects, and London is the largest urban area in the UK - so it made sense to include it in the study area.
 Similar climate change simulations for the northern half of the UK are currently being set up, and will be examined in a future study.

 How robust are these results?

 These results are based on one climate model and so we cannot assess modelling uncertainties.
 Although this model shows almost five times more events exceeding high thresholds indicative of serious flash flooding, we need to do more research before we can be confident of this figure.
 We have more confidence in the direction of the change - with increases in the intensity of heavy rain consistent with what we expect theoretically as the world warms.
 We need to wait for other centres to run similarly detailed simulations to see whether their results support these findings.

-You can read more about the research in an article on our news section.
+You can read more about the research in Heavier summer downpours with climate change.

 The full version of the research paper is available on the Nature Climate Change website.

 Dr Lizzie Kendon, lead author of the research, describes the key findings in this video.